 This research area focuses on understanding the structure, processes, dynamics and functionality of surfaces and interfaces, and how these determine chemical and physical properties.
 Development of novel tools and techniques forms a key aspect of research in this area.
 Research into specific materials falls within the most relevant materials research area; research into surface science for catalysis would fall within the Catalysis research area.

-We intend this research area to become more cohesive and connected to the users of its outputs, whilst contributing to key challenges.
+We intend this research area to become more cohesive and connected to the users of its outputs, while contributing to key challenges.
 This will require support with strong leadership, key skills training, increased links with end-users and greater collaboration for the sharing of infrastructure.

 We have three aims.